 As you navigate the facets of business ownership, our business dispute law firm can work alongside you to help avoid potential conflict or devise a workable solution once conflict occurs.
 For more information or to arrange for a consultation, contact the Kohan Law Group today.

-Kohan Law Group represents clients with their commercial litigation cases claims throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in Northern Hempstead.
+Kohan Law Group represents clients with their commercial litigation cases claims throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in North Hempstead.